l2nguyen/metro/README.md

 * Weather data from [NOAA](http://www.ncdc.noaa.gov/cdo-web/datatools)
 (Note: I used data from the weather station at Reagan National Airport)
 * Capital Bikeshare (CaBi) data used as a proxy for tourism.
 Additionally, the increased use of bikeshare will mean fewer people will be taking the metro.
 CaBi trip history data found [here](https://www.capitalbikeshare.com/trip-history-data)
+* Federal closing days: Data for federal holidays can be found [here](https://catalog.data.gov/dataset/federal-holidays).
+This data was then supplemented with data of governemtn closing due to budget issues (Oct 2013) and snow days on from the [OPM archives](http://www.opm.gov/policy-data-oversight/snow-dismissal-procedures/status-archives/)
+* Number of rail cars was deduced from this [site](http://www.wmata.com/rail/frequency.cfm) that has the frequency of train arrivals.
+The number of cars was calculated by dividing the total number of minutes in each period and dividing it by the number of minutes in between trains